Intoxication Doesn’t Have to Equal a Lost Workers’ Comp Case

 The first step is requesting a hearing.
-Filing a written request with the Hearings Division will grant you the opportunity to an administrative hearing where you can present evidence that supports your right to benefits.
+Filing a written request with the Hearings Division will grant you the opportunity to an administrative hearing where you can present evidence that supports your right to compensation benefits.
 This is where a competent lawyer may make all the difference.

 If you submitted to a blood or urine test after your workplace accident, and this was positive for alcohol or drugs, we can conduct an independent analysis of this test.
-We can look to determine whether the test was administered properly and whether the blood or urine sample was preserved and tested correctly.
+We can look to determine whether the test was administered under proper medical attention and whether the blood or urine sample was preserved and tested correctly.

 We can also look at the circumstances surrounding the accident itself to determine whether a safety violation or other form of noncompliance with Occupational Safety and Health Administration (OSHA) standards may have contributed to your accident.
-Finding a missing guardrail, improperly installed scaffolding or malfunctioning piece of equipment may help us prove your case and right to benefits.
+Finding a missing guardrail, improperly installed scaffolding or malfunctioning piece of equipment may help us prove your case and right to partial disability benefits.

 How to Avoid Financial Hardship with Shook & Stone?